eddiesosera/skate-360/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [`License`](https://opensource.org/license/mit/) for more information
 <br />
 <br />